 Location: Steelworkers Hall, 25 Cecil Street Toronto

-Parking (free) available behind building and venue is accessible.
+Parking (free) available behind building and the venue is accessible.

-We suggest you have a late lunch or pre-seder snack as the main course will not begin until about 8:30.
-Also be aware that in Toronto, the reading of the Haggadah includes the drinking of wine, making that snack all the more important.
+We suggest you have a late lunch or a pre-seder snack as the main course will not begin until about 8:30.

 About this Year's Seder